Sana-130/Pathfinding-Visualizer/README.md

  BFS       : Press the 'b' key<br>
  Dijkstra  : Press the 'd' key<br>
  A* Search : Press the 'a' Key<br>
+ Reset     : Press the 'c' Key<br>
+ Reset the visualization part: Press the space bar
 </pre>
 * User can reset the whole board or they can just clear out the visualization part .
 * More information on the features and 'How to use' are given in the tutorial window of the app.